zluo16/node-mocha-immersive-alum/README.md

 })
 ```

 So the whole `test.js` must look like this.
-Compare agains your file:
+Compare against your file:

 ```js
 var expect = require('chai').expect